I travel a lot; I hate having my life disrupted by routine.

 The whole package consists of a small fan, a very small solar panel, and 5 screws.

-Once I got the vent cover off, had to cut through the screening that normally covers the opening.
+Once I got the vent cover off, I had to cut through the screening that normally covers the opening.
 I plan to mount some new screen back on once I find a small sheet of it.
-I screwed the fan to the side of the opening where I felt most of the heat rising off the coils.

 I then screwed the vent cover back on and re-caulked the screw holes.